mdnoorit/letslearnai/ml_path_for_beginners.md

 - [ ] [Twitter](https://www.cognilytica.com/2018/06/26/50-ai-twitter-influencers-to-follow-in-2018/)
 - [ ] [Reddit](https://www.reddit.com/r/MachineLearning/)

+> Note : Being active in these communities will help you to stay motivated and informed about the latest AI advancements.
 > Tip : Build a professional profile and follow the active community members and research leaders once you sign up